Important Information

 Jomsom Muktinath Trek Route:

 The old route was popular for its salt trade between Nepal and Tibet.
-This trip will take you to the headquarter of Mustang district, Jomsom by scenic flying from Pokhara.
+This trip will take you to the headquarters of Mustang district, Jomsom by scenic flying from Pokhara.
 Then hike to Kagbeni where the Upper Mustang entrance point is based.
-Four days trek will offer you to visit holy Muktinath, Lupra (sole Bon village in Mustang), pristine Dumba Lake, and the old settlement of Thakalies, Marpha village.
+A day's trek will offer you to visit holy Muktinath, Lupra (sole Bon village in Mustang), pristine Dumba Lake, and the old settlement of Thakalies, Marpha village.
 You will drive back to Pokhara via Tatopani and Beni along the Kali Gandaki River.

-If you are looking for different itinerary than the itinerary here please Customize Your Trip
+If you are looking for a different itinerary than the itinerary here please Customize Your Trip

 Include